kief/academy-setup-state-bucket/README.md

 Run `make bootstrap_plan`, and when you're happy with that, `make bootstrap_apply`.
 This should make the s3 bucket.
 It will download the terraform source from a [cloudspin project](https://github.com/cloudspinners/spin-stack-s3bucket).
 The state will be stored locally in the first instance.

-Once that's working, you can run `make init`, which should migrate the state to the bucket that you created in the previous steps.
+Once that's working, you can run `make plan`, which should migrate the state to the bucket that you created in the previous steps, then run `make apply` to make sure everything is cool.